Posts Tagged ‘agave’

 This is largest, spiniest plant I’ve ever transplanted.
-It had been planted too close to a path and had reached a point where it required a delicate, sideways, dodging step to get around it.
-It also happened to be in a raised wooden box that was the only geometric element in an otherwise naturalistic garden, not okay.
-There was talk about consigning it to the green bin of life and less serious talk about homegrown tequila or mezcal, but it had been the most striking element in the garden for years and it was much much cooler than anything else that could have been brought in to replace it.
-You can’t really come up with a better focal point.
+It had been planted too close to a path and had reached a point where walking in the garden required a delicate, sideways, dodging step to get around it.
+There was talk about consigning it to the green bin of life, and less serious talk about homegrown tequila or mezcal, but it had been the most striking element in this garden for years and it was much much cooler than anything else that could have been brought in to replace it.
+You can’t really come up with a better focal point than a large agave.
 So I agreed to try moving it.

 Fortunately, we were only moving it three feet, to the center of the planting bed, about the limit on how far I can move a big agave.
 We moved it in early October, which I think is a little late — you want it to heal and put out new roots before the cold and wet of the rainy season — but the plant didn’t seem to mind and it’s still looking healthy now, a year later.
 And if it grows a few feet wider and blocks the path again?
 Well…